The Old Women s Curses. Chapter 12

 “Oh, Andrey, I've been through thick and thin.
 Some day I will tell you all about it.
 Do you happen to need a used bicycle?” he brought the conversation back to business.

-"You do like to play things pretty close to the chest, don't you?"
+"You do like to play things pretty close to the chest, don't you?
+I mean you never tell anyone about your adventures."

-"It's a trick of the trade."
+"It's a trick of the trade.
+The less they know about me, the sounder they sleep."
 He excused himself.

-I couldn't wheedle out more details of his life from him: a man will not saw off a branch that he is sitting on.
+I wanted to ask him some more questions, but didn't have a clue how I can overcome his resistance to divulge his personal secrets.
+Anyway, pretty much everyone in the village new his biography and they would share gladly it with me.
+So it was not a big deal that I couldn't wheedle out more details of his life: a man would not saw off a branch that he is sitting on.
 He just kept promising that he would help me do any work about my household when I asked him.
 I listened attentively to him and was thrilled that there were such funny people on earth.
-One might have called him a liar, a swindler, a bastard, but every person who had ever met him, somehow, deep inside wanted to be deceived.
+One might have called him a liar, a swindler, a con artist, but every one who had ever met him, somehow, deep inside wanted to be deceived.
 Otherwise, why did those people, who knew his deceptive nature, always fall into the same trap?
-There must have been a kind of inner attraction in that man, some kind of purely human charm ...
+There must have been a kind of inner attraction in that man, some kind of pure human charm ...
 Like a child is forgiven for his mistakes because of ignorance and a lack of experience of life, so Cardan got away with his tricks because you wanted to see him again, to listen to him, to have a laugh, to enjoy life.
 It's as simple as that.

 I stood by my house, looking intently at Cardan, who was walking away in a quick and confident gait.
-Sad and warm thoughts filled my head: so much enthusiasm was in that man, so much ostentatious virtue towards people, so much life!
+Sad and warm thoughts filled my head: so much enthusiasm was in that man, so much of ostentatious virtue towards people, so much life!
 He seemed indestructible, endowed with more energy than anyone I had ever known.
-Of course, he was not infallible, he had quite a few flaws, but he was a jolly good fellow.
+Of course, he was not infallible, he had quite a few flaws.
+For what it's worth, he was a jolly good fellow.
 The kind of which is considered to be larger than life these days.

-"Wow, and what a nice guy he is, just a joke of a man!"
-I stood and reiterated those words in my mind, which aroused a friendly smile on my face, while Cardan was disappearing around the corner of the deserted street.
+"Wow, and what a nice, funny guy he is, just a joke of a man!"
+I stood and reiterated these words in my mind, which aroused a friendly smile over my face, while Cardan was disappearing around the corner of the deserted street.
+People like him are a trial to the world if they lose their acumen.
+Even if he took advantage of someone, he was forgiven for that.
+Our Saviour has said, "Do not judge...".
+Neither will I not point my finger at him.

-Nowadays Ukrainian villages are dying out.
+Nowadays, Ukrainian villages are dying out.
 I remember how a few years ago I visited one of them.
 Life was boiling there: people planted vegetables, kept cows, went to work.
-Dilapidated houses are dispersed here and there now, and only wind blows through the ruins, - the evil wind of change.
-There was their own "Cardan" in that village either, so as in hundreds of the similar villages that have remained only on the map of Uraine.
-There also were the men who were the life and soul of the village, about whom you can write whole volumes, but, unfortunately, nobody remembers them now.
-This is exactly the reason why I decided to save the memory of Cardan and the stories about his tricks that amused people in the village, smoothing their rugged and gray days for dozens of years.
+There are some dilapidated houses, which are dispersed here and there now, and only wind blows through the ruins, - the evil wind of change.
+There was their own "Cardan" in that village either, so as in hundreds of the similar villages that have remained only on the map of Ukraine.
+There were also some men that were in the habit of stealing the show, who were the life and soul of the party.
+One might write thick volumes about them, but, unfortunately, nobody remembers them now.
+This is exactly the reason why I decided to save the memory of Cardan and the stories of his tricks that amused people in the village, smoothing their rugged and gray days for dozens of years.